fingon/tfhfs/README.md

 Typically only a (subset of) content nested B+ tree is synchronized; the other (nested) B+ trees are used for local bookkeeping.

+## Notes on 'tinfoil hat' aspects ##

+Design:

+* Derive encryption key using PBKDF2 and 'large' number of rounds from password.

+* Use SHA256 _plaintext_ block data *and* encryption key to acquire block identifiers (With this combination, we can do de-duplication yet without encryption key, even hashes of the plaintext data are not known).

+* AES GCM all data in the blocks with per-block IV using the encryption key.
+Optionally compress/pad them as well.
+We will opportunistically try to compress everything as well as LZ4 is virtually free, and if size decreases, we use it for stored block.

+These are the security characteristics of the current design:

+* Without key:

+	* Data content is opaque.

+	* Data cannot be tampered with, with the exception of history replay attacks; as tree node roots pointers are not encrypted, a more historic root MAY be presented.
+But obviously blocks can be also deleted and mount made read-only or something, so the I do not consider the attack significant.

+	* Size of blocks however IS visible.
+As an option, stored data blocks are rounded up arbitrarily much. in size (optionally) to prevent fingerprinting by file size (mainly applicable to small files).